 - Any other charges.

-The charges included in APR can include broker fees, closing costs, rebates, and discount points.
+The charges included in APR can consist of broker fees, closing costs, rebates, and discount points.
 These are often expressed as a percentage.

 This continues until you repay the loan.
-As payments are normally the same throughout a loan, you will pay off less of the balance in the early days.
+As payments are usually the same throughout a loan, you will pay off less of the balance in the early days.

 Using APR to compare loans and other credit

-It is important to be able to compare like-for-like when it comes to choosing a loan and the interest rates that apply to it.
+It is important to be able to compare like-for-like when choosing a loan and the interest rates that apply to it.

 This is where APR comes in.
 It makes sure you comparing apples with apples and not comparing apples with oranges.